takemil8088/MICB-475-Project-2/README.md

 Change research question: Looking at the differences between bacterial taxonomic and functional profiles in patients with hypertension, depression, or comorbidity, stratifying by sex and age

 Add conclusion at the end of proposal --> add in limitations such as having limited samples, and what to look for next time

+Suggestions:
+- Facet the graphs to see patterns between the ages (one for age one for sex) --> 4 panel figure
+- Change the beta diversity graph; straitifers should be symbols and diseases should be colours
+- taxa bar plots; include unstratified data, but leave teh stratified bar plots in the supplemental sections